simplito/privmx-chatee/README.md

 - To begin, clone this repository.
 It includes the Chatee sources along with various helpful files.
 - Copy or rename `./.env.example` to `./.env.local`. `.env.exemple` contains essential variables and / or placeholders.
 All environmental variables for local development should be put there, including MongoDB connection string, PrivMX Bridge URL, API Keys, PrivMX Solution & Context IDs.
 You can find more information about these variables in the following sections.

 ### **Start Bridge Instance**

 > To proceed, ensure that Docker is up and running.

-To succesfully run Chatee, you need to have a running PrivMX Bridge instance.
+To successfully run Chatee, you need to have a running PrivMX Bridge instance.
 PrivMX Bridge is a service that provides end-to-end encryption for your communication.
 It is a crucial part of Chatee's architecture.

+**Important:** If you already have a PrivMX Bridge Docker instance running on your machine, you **should not** create a new one.
+Instead, use your existing instance.

-To set up a PrivMX Bridge instance locally clone [PrivMX Bridge Docker](https://github.com/simplito/privmx-bridge-docker) repository.
-Follow instructions included in its README.
+If you don't have a running instance, clone the [PrivMX Bridge Docker](https://github.com/simplito/privmx-bridge-docker) repository to set up a PrivMX Bridge instance locally.
+Follow the instructions included in its README.
 The PrivMX Bridge startup process will create all necessities required to run Chatee with end-to-end encryption, including essential ENV variables.
 After initialization, the terminal will output the following:

 -   **PrivMX Bridge URL** - address of the running PrivMX Bridge instance;
 -   **API Key ID** and **API Key Secret** - used to authorize Chatee requests to PrivMX Bridge;
 -   **Solution ID** - ID of the created Solution;
 -   **Context ID** - ID of one of the Contexts inside the Solution.

 Paste them into the `./env.local` file created earlier.

 > If you want to know more about PrivMX Bridge, visit our documentation [here](https://docs.privmx.dev/).

 #### JWT Salt